aleclarson/fsx/README.md

 fs.exists filePath

 # Returns true if the given path is the expected type.
+fs.isDir filePath
 fs.isFile filePath
-fs.isDir filePath
 fs.isLink filePath

+# Returns an array of filenames that exist as children of the given path.
+fs.readDir dirPath

 # Reads the contents at the given path.
 fs.readFile filePath

-# Returns an array of filenames that exist as children of the given path.
-fs.readDir dirPath

 # Returns the path pointed to by the given link path.
 fs.readLink linkPath

+# Create a directory at the given path.
+fs.writeDir dirPath

 # Write the contents at the given path.
 fs.writeFile filePath, contents